Insert text here.

 Saturday, April 7, 2018 | 8:45 a.m. to 3 p.m.

 The Country Auction features a variety of goods from across Central Pennsylvania – miniature replicas, quilt racks, hand painted items, glass, furniture, antiques, and collectibles (coins and cards when available).
-If available, collectible coins and cards will be sold at the Country Auction, April 7, at 10 a.m.
+Collectible coins will be sold at the Country Auction, April 7, at 10 a.m.
 Availability varies from year to year.

 More information or to contact the Country Auction to donate, call 717-208-4152 ext.
 805. Bidders must register for a number at the Registration Table to participate in any or all of the auctions.